Speaking Engagements

 • High-pressure performance to sustainable leadership

-• Insight into embodied change in how people lead and relate
+• A practical framework for translating insight into how people actually lead and relate

 Featured Keynotes and Workshops

-Content is adapted to audience context, including leadership teams, healthcare professionals, educators, and curated retreats.
+Adapted to leadership teams, healthcare professionals, educators, curated retreats, and corporate development programs.

 Each engagement is shaped with attention to the audience and organizational context.